 The European Scientific Committee on Health and Environmental Risks (SCHER) reviewed the evidence on water fluoridation in 2010.
 It concluded that the evidence linking fluoride in water to osteosarcoma was “equivocal,” and that therefore “fluoride cannot be classified as to its carcinogenicity.”

-In 2011, the state of California’s Carcinogen Identification Committee (CIC) reviewed the evidence and concluded that “fluoride and its salts has not been clearly shown to cause cancer.”
+In 2011, California’s Carcinogen Identification Committee (CIC) reviewed the evidence and concluded that “fluoride and its salts has not been clearly shown to cause cancer.”

 Several studies looking at a possible link between water fluoridation and cancer have been published in recent years.

-More recent studies have compared the rates of osteosarcoma in areas with higher versus lower levels of fluoridation in Great Britain, Ireland, and the United States.
+Other studies published after the expert health organization reviews have compared the rates of osteosarcoma in areas with higher versus lower levels of fluoridation in Great Britain, Ireland, and the United States.
 These studies have not found an increased risk of osteosarcoma in areas of water fluoridation.

 For people concerned that they or their families may be exposed to too much fluoride, there are some steps you can take to reduce your exposure.

 The US Centers for Disease Control and Prevention (CDC) recommends that parents give children under the age of 6 only a pea-sized amount of toothpaste for brushing, and should do their best to make sure their children are not swallowing, as this can be a significant source of fluoride.
 Speak to your child’s dentist before using fluoride toothpaste in children under 2 years of age.
 Low- and no-fluoride toothpastes and other dental products are also available.